doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

 Here are 2 ways to set up the LAMP environment.
 They both point to the same web root data and same mysql data on the system/

 - Install all the pieces manually
-  - `sudo apt update && sudo apt install -y lamp-server^'`
+  - `sudo apt update && sudo apt install -y lamp-server^`
     - The carrot is there on purpose and is important
     - Alternative: `sudo apt update && sudo apt install -y apache2 mysql-server php libapache2-mod-php php-mysql`
   - https://www.digitalocean.com/community/tutorials/how-to-install-lamp-stack-on-ubuntu